devops329/devops/instruction/awsEcs/awsEcs.md

 ![Create load balancer DNS record](createLoadBalancerDnsRecord.png)

+> [!NOTE]
-⚠️ **Note**: The subdomain must be `pizza-service` in order for the AutoGrader to access your service.
+> The subdomain must be `pizza-service` in order for the AutoGrader to access your service.

 ### Testing the DNS record